Internet in Italy: Overview

+In 2025 a new standard has been announced for the Italian FTTH network.
+The company Openfiber is working on a new 100Gbps connectivity.

 Figures published by the National Institute of Statistics showed in late-2011 that 58.8% of Italian families had a personal computer (up slightly from 57.6% in 2010); 54.5% had access to the internet (up from 52.4%); and 45.8% had broadband access (up from 43.4%).
 Over one-quarter (26.3%, down slightly from 26.4% in 2010) of Italian internet users aged fourteen years and older made an online purchase during 2011.

 Internet regulation

 An anti-terrorism law amended in 2005, after the terrorists attacks in Madrid and London, by then-Minister of the Interior Giuseppe Pisanu, restricted the opening of new Wi-Fi Hotspots, subjecting interested entities to first apply for permission to open at the Police Headquarters of jurisdiction and that such hotspot's customers were subjected to identification, by presenting an identity document.
 This inhibited the opening of hotspots across Italy, with a number of hotspots 5 times lower than France and the conspicuous absence of Municipal wireless networks.
 Considering the above-mentioned law was too strict, a proposed law was proposed to facilitate the opening and access of Wi-Fi Hotspots, although it was not clear how it should have been possible.

 Only at the end of 2010, a bipartisan bill allowed for the repeal of article 7 of the Pisanu law.
 The abrogation was finally made by the Monti Cabinet, which has not entered the renewal extension in the decree of 2011, so that the provision is no longer in force since January 1, 2012.

 Currently internet filtering in Italy is applied on web-sites which display child pornography and on some P2P web-sites (including the most famous The Pirate Bay).
 A pervasive filtering is applied to those gambling websites that don't have a local license to operate in Italy.

+In February 2023, Italy's Data Protection Authority (GPDP) banned the AI chatbot Replika, citing potential risks it posed to minors and people with emotional fragility.
+The next month, the GPDP ordered OpenAI to block ChatGPT, citing privacy concerns in how personal data is processed and failure to verify if users are over age 13.
+OpenAI restored access to its chatbot by the end of April, saying it had addressed or clarified the GPDP's concerns.